-McCain Foods Limited was founded in 1957 by brothers, Harrison and Wallace McCain, with the production facility opening in their hometown of Florenceville, New Brunswick, Canada.
-Since its humble beginnings, McCain Foods has become one of the world's largest manufacturers of frozen French fries and potato specialties.
-The business has grown significantly over the years, from 30 employees and global sales of CDN$150,000, to now employing more than 17,000 people with global sales of CDN$7 billion.
+In 1957 Wallace and Harrison McCain, along with their brothers Robert and Andrew, founded McCain Foods, opening the first production facility in their hometown of Florenceville, New Brunswick, Canada.
+Under Wallace and Harrison’s leadership, McCain Foods quickly established itself within the Canadian marketplace and then began a journey to become the world's largest manufacturer of frozen French fries and potato specialties.
+The business has grown significantly over the years, from 30 employees and global sales of CDN$150,000, to now employing 21,000 people with global sales of CDN$9.5 billion.

-We operate across six continents with 41 sites, working with 3,200 farmers and use 6.5 million tonnes of potatoes every year.
+We operate across six continents with 52 sites, working with farmers around the world and use over 6.7 million tons of potatoes every year.

-McCain products can be found in thousands of restaurants and supermarket freezers in more than 160 countries - one in every three French fries in the world is a McCain fry.
-In addition to fries, McCain also produces other foods, including pizza, appetizers, oven meals and vegetables for both the retail and foodservice industries.
+McCain products can be found in thousands of restaurants and supermarket freezers in more than 160 countries - one in every four French fries in the world is a McCain fry.
+In addition to fries, McCain also produces other foods, including snacks, meals and vegetables for both the retail and foodservice industries.

 For a more detailed account of the first fifty years of McCain, please read our e-book, 'From The Ground Up'.